Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 However, our events E1 and E2, which occur at the same time tA = 0 in frame A, transform into two non-simultaneous events occurring at different times in frame B!
 Something analogous holds for E3 and E4.

-While the left and the right sides of the rod pass yA= 0 at the same time tA = 0 in A, we find in frame B
+While the left and the right sides of the rod pass yA= 0 at the same time tA = 0 in A, an observer in frame B finds

 • B: The rod’s left edge passes the geometrical point (xB, yB) = (0, 0)B at tB = 0 .